telerik/ajax-docs/installation/installing-the-telerik-controls-from-zip-file.md

 >

 1. Give full permissions to the **ASP.NET** user (if you are using IIS5) or to the **Network** **Service** account (under IIS6, Windows Server 2003) on the folder where the files were extracted.
-See [Setting ASPNET (Network Service) Permissions](22D9BE3D-303D-4116-801E-02269811DA00) for more information.

 To run the examples run **StartExamples.exe** file from /Live Demos folder.

-To register the MS Help 2 files to VisualStudio and MSDN, please review the following link:[http://www.telerik.com/support/kb/aspnet-ajax/general/add-help-to-visual-studio.aspx](http://www.telerik.com/support/kb/aspnet-ajax/general/add-help-to-visual-studio.aspx)
+To register the MS Help 2 files to VisualStudio and MSDN, please review the following link: [http://www.telerik.com/support/kb/aspnet-ajax/general/add-help-to-visual-studio.aspx](http://www.telerik.com/support/kb/aspnet-ajax/general/add-help-to-visual-studio.aspx)

-To add any control to the VS.NET toolbox, review [Adding Telerik UI for ASP.NET AJAX to the Visual Studio 2008 Toolbox](3179F8A7-4F96-41E1-8B50-0D3A893DD890) for VS.NET 2008 and [Adding Telerik UI for ASP.NET AJAX to the Visual Studio 2010 Toolbox]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/adding-the-telerik-controls-to-the-visual-studio-toolbox%}) for VS.NET 2010.To use any Telerik ASP.NET control in your project, review [Adding Telerik UI for ASP.NET AJAX to an ASP.NET WebForm]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/adding-the-telerik-controls-to-your-project%}).
+To add any control to the VS.NET toolbox, review the [Adding Telerik UI for ASP.NET AJAX to the Visual Studio Toolbox]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/adding-the-telerik-controls-to-the-visual-studio-toolbox%}) article.
+To use any Telerik ASP.NET control in your project, review [Adding Telerik UI for ASP.NET AJAX to an ASP.NET WebForm]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/adding-the-telerik-controls-to-your-project%}).

 ## See Also

  * [Trial License Limitations]({%slug introduction/licensing/trial-license-limitations%})